google-research/bleurt/README.md

 The flags `bleurt_checkpoint` and `scores_file` are optional.
 If `bleurt_checkpoint` is not specified, BLEURT will default to the test checkpoint, based on [BERT-Tiny](https://github.com/google-research/bert).
 Given the modest performance of the model, this is not recommended.
 If `scores_files` is not specified, BLEURT will use the standard output.

 You may also specify the flag `bleurt_batch_size` which determines the number of sentence pairs processed at once by BLEURT.
-The default value is 100, you may want to increase or decrease it based on the memory available on your GPU.
-An alternative way to save memory is to use a smaller BERT version, as explained further.
+The default value is 100, you may want to increase or decrease it based on the memory available.
+More information on the topic [further down](#checkpoints).

 The following command lists all the other command-line options: